arindas/comprehending-linux/src/ch02-01-cpu-architecture.md

       all other cores to mark their copies of that address as "Invalid" to prevent them from using stale data.

-- Register Write Back: Write back the result from this instruction to registers.
+- **Register Write Back**: Write back the result from this instruction to registers.

 > Note: Memory access does both Read/Write with memory.
 Register Write Back only writes back
 > to internal registers.